 Improve your efficiency and accuracy with barcode wave picking

-Fewer trips to pick the same number of orders reduce costs, increases productivity, and allows you to stay ahead of the competition.
+Fewer trips to pick the same number of orders to reduce cost, increase productivity, and allows you to stay ahead of the competition.
 Wave picking is quite effective in large facilities that have thousands of SKUs.

 Wave picking is best utilized when the number of picks per order is medium to high, and orders are picked from various zones simultaneously providing a very fast method of picking.

 Interactive wave picking leads your pickers around the warehouse in the most efficient way possible, by targeting which items to pick next, rather than which orders.
 This makes interactive wave picking ideal for multiple multi-item orders because pickers won’t waste time backtracking and going back and forth across the warehouse to fulfill orders one-by-one.

 When creating a wave picking session, you’ll start by selecting the sale order to be included in the session.
 The consolidated pick list of the session is quickly done by scanning the barcodes of the orders to be included in the session.
 With each scan, the scanner will aggregate the products into a consolidated pick list and will guide the picker with the most efficient route.

 The scanner will alert the user where to go and tell the user which item to pick.
 When the items are scanned, the scanner will tell the picker which slot on the cart to put the item in.
 This process is continued until all the items have been picked.